Santa Susana High School: Stagecraft

 The Stagecraft Technology class is a member of the Career Education Center administered by the Ventura County Superintendent of Schools and taught by professionals who continue to work in the entertainment industry.
 Over the course of the school year students gain hands-on experience in all facets of backstage production.
 Each student is afforded a chance to focus in on his or her area of interest, with an eye toward eventual placement in a professional internship and job.

 Broadcasting

 The Broadcasting class consists of two components, journalism and production (often referred to as "tech.")
-Each week broadcasting writes scripts, researches stories, produces and published a weekly KSSH News Show.
+Each week broadcasting writes scripts, researches stories, produces and publishes a weekly KSSH News Show.

 Video production

 The goal of CTE Video Production is to prepare students for entry-level positions in the film industry.
 Students learn how to edit films using Final Cut Pro on Macs in a video development room.
 Students develop story writing, videography, sound and editing techniques.